-Cuyo is the historical wine-producing region located in the mountainous area of central-west Argentina.
-Along with the city of Mendoza, some of the most popular tourist attractions in Argentina are found here, including the highest mountain massifs in the Andes.
+Cuyo is a historical wine-producing region located in the mountainous area of west-central Argentina.
+Along with the city of Mendoza, some of Argentina's most popular tourist attractions are found here, including the highest mountain massifs in the Andes.

 The Maya region is the largest in Mesoamerica.
 The region is generally divided into three loosely defined zones within Guatemala, Belize and Mexico: the southern Maya highlands, the southern Maya lowlands and the northern Maya lowlands.